BRaVa-genetics/variant-annotation/README.md

 ## 1. Run VEP version 105 with LOFTEE v1.04_GRCh38

-Complete instructions and code is provided in our [vep105_loftee repo](https://github.com/BRaVa-genetics/vep105_loftee).
+Complete instructions and code is provided in our [VEP 105 LOFTEE repository](https://github.com/BRaVa-genetics/vep105_loftee).
 Briefly, the steps are:

 - Download all of the required resources (cache etc...)
 - Run VEP in Docker/Singularity